Meals and Wines at Goosewing Ranch

 Click here to see our wine tasting special.

-Breakfast is complete with eggs cooked to order, bacon, sausage and pancakes.
+Breakfast is complete with eggs cooked to order, bacon, sausage, pancakes, French Toast, and daily specials.
 In addition, there is a continental buffet with cereal, fruit and homemade pastries.

 Lunches are usually trail side picnics, but hot lunches are also prepared if you decide to stay at the ranch during the day.
 We can also provide picnic lunches if you would like to go off on your own for the afternoon.

 Dinners are themed, and can include Prime Rib Night, Southwest Night, Cowboy Night (steaks), and Angler Night (trout and salmon).
 Depending on the cuisine, meals may be served plated or buffet style.
+Starting the summer of 2015 we will be offering two choices for dinner each night.
+As well as accommodating dietary restrictions, requests, and a kids option.
 Once a week we do an open fire cookout with the “dutch oven” by the river.
 Enjoy an evening under the stars with friends and family while enjoying live entertainment!

 We are pleased to offer you a variety of wines from France and South America in keeping with both the French heritage of the area, and the owner.
 We are dedicated to giving you the best value possible and our prices reflect that.
 Wine by the bottle is offered at retail price, while wine by the glass echoes restaurant price.
 We would be more than happy to stock a special bottle of wine for you to enjoy during your stay if you let us know before your arrival.